-5. 2004 OSHA Data Survey Non-Responders.
-A sample of establishments that did not provide rate information in accordance with the 2004 OSHA Data Initiative survey by May 13, 2005 have been added to the Primary Inspection List.
+5. 2005 OSHA Data Survey Non-Responders.
+A random sample of establishments that did not provide rate information in accordance with the 2005 OSHA Data Initiative survey by April 7, 2006 have been added to the Primary Inspection List.
 The establishments selected will be identified on the Area Offices' inspection lists by three asterisks () and will not be deleted from the list.
 See XI.F. regarding different SIC/NAICS codes.

 If the company has gone out of business, moved, changed name, etc., the Office of Statistical Analysis (OSA) must be notified so the information can be updated for the next ODI survey.
+Contact David Schmidt by email or at 202/693-1886.

-If it is found that an establishment consists of an office only, see XI.H. regarding Office Only Sites.
+If it is found that an establishment consists of only an office, see XI.H. regarding Office-Only Sites.

 - B. Secondary Inspection List.
 If an Area Office completes its inspections of all establishments on its Primary Inspection List before the expiration of this SST program, it may obtain additional establishments from its Secondary Inspection List.
 1. Selection Criteria.
 The Secondary List will contain establishments reporting DART rates of 7.0 or greater but less than 12.0, or a DAFWII case rate of 5.0 or greater but less than 9.0.
 Only one of these criteria must be met.
 These establishments will be inspected using the procedures in this Notice.
 No establishments in SIC 805 will be included.
 2. EEP Cases.
 An establishment on the Secondary Inspection List that is moved to the Primary List under OSHA's Enhanced Enforcement Program (EEP) will be placed in the Primary List's current inspection cycle.

 If an establishment on the Secondary List is identified as an initial-EEP case, or is an establishment related to an EEP case, it will be moved to the Primary Inspection List.
-If, however, the area office has completed its Primary List, then such an establishment will be placed into the area office's current inspection cycle created from the Secondary List by the Office of Statistical Analysis (OSA) and the Area Director will be notified.
+If, however, the area office has completed its Primary List, then the Office of Statistical Analysis (OSA) will place such establishments into the area office's current inspection cycle that was created from the Secondary List, and the Area Director will be notified.